-- ➤ Plan and implement fuels reduction projects in a manner that complies with State and Federal laws and regulations. - ➤ Obtain permits necessary to implement fuels reduction projects. - Layout fuels management projects, including establishing and flagging unit boundaries and marking trees. - Provide project oversight including contract compliance and pre and post treatment monitoring. - ➤ Writes Vegetation Management Plans, Treatment Prescriptions and Timber Harvest Plans. - ➤ Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws. - Apply for local, state and federal grants and comply with reporting and accounting procedures associated with such grants. - ➤ Work closely with community groups. - Coordinate and direct fuels crewmembers in daily fuels reduction and chipping operations - ➤ Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Conduct public presentation and represent the District in a professional and customer service oriented manner. - > Track and report fuels crew hours. - Develop and implement prescribed burn plans. - Perform Defensible Space Evaluations. - ➤ Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws.

-- Implements management policy and operating procedures for Crew and ensures employee compliance. - ➤ Recommends promotions, commends outstanding performance, takes disciplinary action when needed, resolves employee complaints, and completes the standard evaluation forms for each employee. - Assists in the recruitment and selection of crew personnel and establishing crew policies and procedures. - Performs fire prevention and education functions as assigned. - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines.
+- Plan and implement fuels reduction projects in a manner that complies with State and Federal laws and regulations. - > Obtain permits necessary to implement fuels reduction projects. - Layout fuels management projects, including establishing and flagging unit boundaries and marking trees. - Provide project oversight including contract compliance and pre and post treatment monitoring. - Writes Vegetation Management Plans, Treatment Prescriptions and Timber Harvest Plans. - Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws. - Apply for local, state and federal grants and comply with reporting and accounting procedures associated with such grants. - ➢ Work closely with community groups. - Coordinate and direct fuels crewmembers in daily fuels reduction and chipping operations - Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - Conduct public presentation and represent the District in a professional and customer service oriented manner. - Track and report fuels crew hours. - > Develop and implement prescribed burn plans. - Perform Defensible Space Evaluations. - Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws. - Implements management policy and operating procedures for Crew and ensures employee compliance. - Recommends promotions, commends outstanding performance, takes disciplinary action when needed, resolves employee complaints, and completes the standard evaluation forms for each employee. - Assists in the recruitment and selection of crew personnel and establishing crew policies and procedures. - > Performs fire prevention and education functions as assigned. - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines.

-- ➤ Knowledge of currently adopted and/or referenced Wildland Urban Interface Code and International Fire Code. - ➤ Knowledge of fire prevention practices and procedures. - ➤ Ability to conduct Defensible Space Inspections and take enforcement actions associated with such inspection. - ➤ Ability to develop and oversee defensible space inspection program. - ➤ Distribute wildfire prevention educational materials to raise wildfire awareness, gains public participation in TDFPD programs, and builds a successful reputation. - ➤ If qualified, may serve as Crew Supervisor - Other duties as assigned by the Fuels Management Battalion Chief.
+- Knowledge of currently adopted and/or referenced Wildland Urban Interface Code and International Fire Code. - > Knowledge of fire prevention practices and procedures. - Ability to conduct Defensible Space Inspections and take enforcement actions associated with such inspection. - > Ability to develop and oversee defensible space inspection program. - Distribute wildfire prevention educational materials to raise wildfire awareness, gains public participation in TDFPD programs, and builds a successful reputation. - ➢ If qualified, may serve as Crew Supervisor - > Other duties as assigned by the Fuels Management Battalion Chief.

-- Five (5) years experience in fuels management, forestry or closely related field - > Firefighter Type II - RXB3 within two years of employment - Possession of Nevada or California Driver's License
+- Five (5) years experience in fuels management, forestry or closely related field. - ➢ Firefighter Type II. - ▶ RXB3 within one year of employment. - > Possession of Nevada or California Driver's License. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- ➤ Bachelor's degree in Forestry or closely related field - > Computer operations and software including: Word, Access, Excel, and ARC GIS - ➤ Knowledge of federal, state and local fire and forestry regulations - Ability to complete archaeological surveys/clearances in accordance with applicable state/federal laws. - Knowledge of the Incident Command System - ➤ Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics - ➤ Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Knowledge of local fire contracts and agreements - > Skill in written and verbal communication - Knowledge of supervisory techniques - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities - Qualification as CRWB - Qualification as Ignition Specialist - Qualification as RXB2 - ➤ EMT and CPR - Completion of FI-210
+- > Bachelor's degree in Forestry or closely related field; - Computer operations and software including: Word, Access, Excel, and ARC GIS; - ➤ Knowledge of federal, state and local fire and forestry regulations; - Ability to complete archaeological surveys/clearances in accordance with applicable state/federal laws; - Knowledge of the Incident Command System; - Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics; - Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis; - Knowledge of local fire contracts and agreements; - Skill in written and verbal communication; - Knowledge of supervisory techniques; - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures; - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities; - > Ability to lift and/or move up to 50 pounds; - Qualification as CRWB; - Qualification as RXB2; - ➢ EMT and CPR; - ➢ Completion of FI-210.